chark1es/cse15l-lab-reports/labreport/lab2.md

 ## Part 3

-Something that I learned from lab in Week 2/3 that I have not learned before was storing public / private keys to allow you to login without a password.
+Something that I learned from lab in Week 2/3 that I have not learned before ssh keys.
+I didn't know previously that you can have a key on a private server and a public key on the local machine in order to make you login without a password.
+I also learned how to generate the public and private keys and how to remotely transfer those keys using the terminal.